 The next morning...

 Kagami yawned as she woke up, and stretched before climbing out of bed.
-She then wandered into the kitchen, settling down at the table and spreading some strawberry jam on a piece of toast.
+She then wandered into the kitchen, settling down at the table and getting started with her slice of toast for the morning.

 "That's a nice hairstyle you've tried out, Kagami," her mother said while looking oddly somewhere above her head.

-"What made you decide to try that out?" asked her father, Tadao.
+"What made you decide to try it out?" asked her father, Tadao.

 "What are you talking about?"

-Matsuri then came in, only to freeze and stare.
+Matsuri in, only to freeze and stare.
 After a beat, she started snickering.

 Kagami reached up to her hair, only to find it missing in the back.
 Going up, she found all her hair bunched up on her head.
 She tried pulling down a strand, but as soon as she let it go it shot back up as if magnetically attracted.